srjgoundaus/srjgoundaus/README.md

 # 👩‍💻 Hi, I'm Suraj Kumar Gound 🌟
 <a href="https://www.linkedin.com/in/suraj-gound"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 🎯 Objective
-I am a passionate cybersecurity professional with expertise in Digital Forensis,  threat intelligence, and incident response.
-My goal is to secure digital environments and help organizations navigate the Dynamic world of cybersecurity.
-With hands-on experience in tools like Autopsy, FTK, Burpsuit, Wireshark, OSINT, I am eager to contribute to a team where I can make a tangible impact and continue to grow my skills.
+I am a passionate cybersecurity professional with expertise in Digital Forensics, threat intelligence, and incident response.
+My goal is to secure digital environments and help organizations navigate the dynamic world of cybersecurity.
+With hands-on experience in tools like Autopsy, FTK, Burp Suite, Wireshark, and OSINT, I am eager to contribute to a team where I can make a tangible impact and continue to grow my skills.

 ## 🛠️ Skills
 | Skill                                         | Associated Project                                      |